matt2ology/csus-computer-science-csc/csc131-computer-software-engineering/assignments/Logic-Wizard/README.md

 ## Vision

-An app for quickly creating and testing circuit diagrams.
+A streamlined and easy to use logic simulator application that allows for fast creation and testing user's circut design.

 ## Features